=AVERAGE.WEIGHTED( values, weights, [additional values], [additional weights])

-↠ Select the range of the values whose weighted average is to be calculated
+values: refers to the range of cells containing the data whose weighted average is to be found.

 The weighted average is an average of a set of numbers that takes into account the degrees of weight or importance of the numbers in the dataset.
 A weighted average gives a more accurate picture of the set of data than a simple average in which all the numbers in the dataset are assigned an identical weight.

 The weighted average method has a large number of uses and is used in different areas and fields.
 It is widely used in classrooms to grade courses based on the weight each subject or test carries; in statistical analysis, such as index numbers, for example, in calculating stock indexes; and in accounting; among others.

 In this article, we’ll learn how to calculate weighted average in Google Sheets using two simple methods.

 - Example 1: Weighted average of students in a course